-God had established that the promised Messiah would come through the nation of Israel as promised to Abraham recorded in Genesis 12:3.
-At the end of his life, Jacob-Israel—who was Abraham’s grandson—blessed his own fourth son, Judah, thereby confirming that the Redeemer would not only come through the people of Israel, but specifically through the line of the tribe of Judah (Gen. 49:10).
+God established that the Redeemer would come through the nation of Israel as promised to Abraham (Gen. 12:3).
+At the end of his life, Abraham’s grandson, Jacob-Israel, blessed his fourth son, Judah, thereby confirming that the Redeemer would not only come through the people of Israel, but specifically through the line of the tribe of Judah (Gen. 49:10).

 THE PROMISE TO DAVID

-Approximately 640 years after Jacob conferred the Messianic blessing on Judah, God further narrowed the Messianic line to one descendant of Judah—David, the king of Israel (Gen. 49:10).
+Approximately 640 years after Jacob conferred the Messianic blessing on Judah, God promised the Messianic line to one descendant of Judah, namely David, the king of Israel.

 “I will set up your seed after you . . . your house and your kingdom shall be established forever . . .
 Your throne shall be established forever” (2 Sam.
 7:12-13, 16).

-Next, the chosen lineage was revealed in David’s son Solomon in whom God reconfirmed His promise saying, “You shall not fail to have a man as ruler in Israel” (2 Chr.
+Next, the chosen lineage was revealed and reconfirmed in David’s heir, Solomon, to whom God said, “You shall not fail to have a man as ruler in Israel” (2 Chr.
 7:18).

 THE PROMISE TO MARY

-The prophets narrowed the description of the promised Savior even further.
-Isaiah confirmed Messiah would be born of a virgin leaving no doubt that He would be no less than God saying,
+Isaiah prophesied that Messiah would be born of a virgin leaving no doubt that He would be no less than God saying,

 THE PROMISED BIRTHPLACE